Andrzej Żuławski

 In the late 1950s, he studied cinema in France.
 His second feature, The Devil (1972), was banned in communist Poland, and Żuławski went to France.
 After the success of That Most Important Thing: Love in 1975, he returned to Poland where he spent two years making On the Silver Globe (not released until 1988).
 The work on this film was interrupted and destroyed by the authorities.
 After that, Żuławski moved to France where he became known for controversial and violent art-house films such as Possession (1981). Żuławski is also known for his work with actresses including Romy Schneider, Isabelle Adjani and Sophie Marceau.

-His films have received awards at various international film festivals. Żuławski had also written several novels, for example: Il était Un Verger, Lity Bór (a.k.a.
+His films have received awards at various international film festivals. Żuławski also wrote several novels, including Il était Un Verger, Lity Bór (a.k.a.
 La Forêt Forteresse), W Oczach Tygrysa, and Ogród Miłości.

 Biography

+Żuławski was born in Lviv.
+His father, Mirosław Żuławski, was a Polish civil servant (and later diplomat) who had studied and worked in that city while it was part of the Second Polish Republic and prior to its annexation by the Ukrainian Soviet Socialist Republic in 1939.

-Żuławski was born in Lviv, Ukrainian SSR (formerly known as Lwów).
-He was an assistant of the filmmaker Andrzej Wajda.
+Żuławski was an assistant of the filmmaker Andrzej Wajda.
+He studied at the prestigious Institut des hautes études cinématographiques (IDHEC) in Paris and in the Department of Philosophy at the Sorbonne.

 When his second film The Devil was banned in Poland, he decided to move to France, where he made That Most Important Thing: Love (1975) with Romy Schneider.

 After returning to Poland he worked for two years on a film which the authorities did not allow him to finish (On the Silver Globe), based on a book by his great-uncle Jerzy Żuławski.
 Since then he lived and worked mostly in France, making art films.

-Being a maverick who always defied mainstream commercialism, Żuławski enjoyed success mostly with the European art-house audiences.
+Being described as a maverick who always defied mainstream commercialism, Żuławski enjoyed success mostly with the European art-house audiences.
 His wild, imaginative, and controversial pictures have received awards at various international film festivals.
 He also wrote the novels Il était Un Verger, Lity Bór (a.k.a.
 La Forêt Forteresse), W Oczach Tygrysa, and Ogród Miłości.

 In 2006 he was the Head of the Jury at the 28th Moscow International Film Festival.

 Żuławski worked many times with composer Andrzej Korzyński, beginning in The Third Part of the Night (1971).
 Their last collaboration was for Cosmos (2015), which was also Żuławski's last film.

 On 17 February 2016, Żuławski died at a hospital in Warsaw from cancer.